Medically reviewed by Drugs.com. Last updated on Oct 24, 2022.

 However, some people are able to decrease the frequency of symptoms.
 They do this by avoiding foods that seem to provoke flare-ups.
 For some people with ulcerative colitis, this includes spicy foods and milk products.

 If you have ulcerative colitis, you can decrease the toll it takes on your body.
-To do this, eat a well-balanced, nutritious diet.
-Store up vitamins and nutrients, even between symptomatic episodes.
+To do this, eat a well-balanced, nutritious diet—especially when you are not having symptoms such as poor appetite and nausea that make it hard to eat.
 By doing so, you can decrease complications from malnutrition, such as weight loss or a low blood count.

 Ulcerative colitis increases your risk of colon cancer.
 People with extensive inflammation in the whole colon have the highest risk.
 It is important to have your colon checked frequently for early signs of cancer.
 Ask your doctor how often you should have a colonoscopy.